quetzyg/IoTap/README.md

 ```
 </details>

-## Auth Configuration file
-The `secure` command requires a single, well-defined auth configuration file.

-Similarly to the configuration file formats, this one also supports policy enforcement.

-### Policy Support
+### Authentication Configuration
-IoTap enables flexible device targeting through a policy mechanism.
-In an auth configuration file, you can include a `policy` section to precisely define which devices the authentication should apply to.

-#### Policy Modes
-1. **Whitelist Mode**
-    - When `mode` is set to `whitelist`, the authentication will only be set to devices that meet either of these criteria:
-        - Their model name matches an entry in the `models` array
-        - Their MAC address matches an entry in the `devices` array

-2. **Blacklist Mode**
-    - When `mode` is set to `blacklist`, the authentication will not be set to devices if either:
-        - Their model name matches an entry in the `models` array
-        - Their MAC address matches an entry in the `devices` array
+The authentication configuration file specifies the credentials that one or more devices should use to enforce security.

 <details>
-<summary>Set Authentication Example</summary>
+<summary><strong>Example</strong></summary>

-In this scenario, authentication will be set to any device found.
+In this scenario, authentication will be set to any device that supports such feature.

-**Example:**
 ```json
 {
   "meta": {